tencentyun/intlcloud-documents/yehe_doc/网络/负载均衡/常见问题/负载均衡配置相关_intl_en.md

 ### Pinging CLB VIP[](id:16)
-Public network CLB VIP can be pinged.
-The requests of pinging the CLB VIP are responded by the CLB cluster and will not be forwarded to real servers.
-Private network CLB VIP cannot be pinged, for which we recommend running `Telnet` to test private network CLB instances.
+The requests of pinging the CLB VIP are responded to by the CLB cluster and will not be forwarded to real servers.
+- Public network CLB VIP can be pinged.
+- Pinging a private network CLB VIP to a local client VPC, rather than any other VPC or a local client IDC, is allowed.
+If VPCs are accessible over the CCN and peering connection, we recommend running `Telnet` to test private network CLB instances.

 [[Back to Top]](#23)